Security: Resource security

+EEF, the UK's manufacturers' representation organisation (now Make UK) issued a report in 2014 entitled Materials for Manufacturing: Safeguarding Supply, along with an appeal to the government seeking action to protect the country's supply of essential materials.
+The report highlighted "over-reliance on China for strategic supplies" as a key issue.
+The EEF and other partners argued that an "Office of Resource Management" within government "could strategically co-ordinate action across Whitehall".
+The office would form part of the Department for Business, Innovation and Skills and maintain an overview of the risks to resource security.

 Perceptions of security

 Since it is not possible to know with precision the extent to which something is 'secure' (and a measure of vulnerability is unavoidable), perceptions of security vary, often greatly.
-For example, a fear of death by earthquake is common in the United States (US), but slipping on the bathroom floor kills more people; and in France, the United Kingdom and the US there are far fewer deaths caused by terrorism than there are women killed by their partners in the home.
+For example, a fear of death by earthquake is common in the US, but slipping on the bathroom floor kills more people; and in France, the UK, and the US, there are far fewer deaths caused by terrorism than there are women killed by their partners in the home.

-Another problem of perception is the common assumption that the mere presence of a security system (such as armed forces, or antivirus software) implies security.
+Another problem of perception is the common assumption that the mere presence of a security system (such as armed forces or antivirus software) implies security.
 For example, two computer security programs installed on the same device can prevent each other from working properly, while the user assumes that he or she benefits from twice the protection that only one program would afford.

 Security theater is a critical term for measures that change perceptions of security without necessarily affecting security itself.
 For example, visual signs of security protections, such as a home that advertises its alarm system, may deter an intruder, whether or not the system functions properly.
 Similarly, the increased presence of military personnel on the streets of a city after a terrorist attack may help to reassure the public, whether or not it diminishes the risk of further attacks.

-Security concepts (examples)
+Recurring concepts

 Certain concepts recur throughout different fields of security: